WebAssembly/spec/document/syntax/values.rst

 The latter class defines *uninterpreted* integers, whose signedness interpretation can vary depending on context.
 In the abstract syntax, they are represented as unsigned.
-However, some operations :ref:`convert <aus-signed>` them to signed based on a 2's complement interpretation.
+However, some operations :ref:`convert <aux-signed>` them to signed based on a 2's complement interpretation.

 Conventions